Cyrano de Bergerac (play): Act III – Roxane's Kiss

 Outside Roxane's house Ragueneau is conversing with Roxane's duenna.
-When Cyrano arrives, Roxane comes down and they talk about Christian: Roxane says that Christian's letters have been breathtaking—he is more intellectual than even Cyrano, she declares.
+When Cyrano arrives, Roxane descends and they talk about Christian: Roxane says that Christian's letters have been breathtaking—he is more intellectual than even Cyrano, she declares.
 She also says that she loves Christian.

 When de Guiche arrives, Cyrano hides inside Roxane's house.
 De Guiche tells Roxane that he has come to say farewell.
-He has been made a colonel of an army regiment that is leaving that night to fight in the war with Spain.
-He mentions that the regiment includes Cyrano's guards, and he grimly predicts that he and Cyrano will have a reckoning.
-Afraid for Christian's safety if he should go to the front, Roxane quickly suggests that the best way for de Guiche to seek revenge on Cyrano would be for him to leave Cyrano and his cadets behind while the rest of the regiment goes on to military glory.
+He has been appointed a colonel of a regiment leaving that night to fight in the war with Spain.
+He mentions that the regiment includes Cyrano's unit, and grimly predicts that he and Cyrano will have a reckoning with each other.
+Afraid for Christian's safety if he should go to the front, Roxane quickly suggests that the best way for de Guiche to seek revenge on Cyrano would be for him to leave Cyrano and his cadets behind while the rest of the regiment achieves military glory.
 After much flirtation from Roxane, de Guiche believes he should stay close by, concealed in a local monastery.
 When Roxane implies that she would feel more for de Guiche if he went to war, he agrees to march on steadfastly, leaving Cyrano and his cadets behind.
 He leaves, and Roxane makes the duenna promise she will not tell Cyrano that Roxane has robbed him of a chance to go to war.

-Roxane expects Christian to come visit her, and she tells the duenna to make him wait if he does.
-Cyrano presses Roxane to disclose that instead of questioning Christian on any particular subject, she plans to make Christian improvise about love.
+Roxane expects Christian to visit her, and tells the duenna to make him wait if he does.
+Cyrano presses Roxane to disclose that, instead of questioning Christian on any particular subject, she plans to make Christian improvise about love.
 Although he tells Christian the details of her plot, when Roxane and her duenna leave, he calls for Christian who has been waiting nearby.
 Cyrano tries to prepare Christian for his meeting with Roxane, urging him to remember lines Cyrano has written.
 Christian however refuses saying he wants to speak to Roxane in his own words.
 Cyrano bows to this saying, "Speak for yourself, sir."